Store Hours

 Set Up For Springtime

 On beautiful spring days, tidy the yard before everything blooms in earnest.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
-No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Garden Center in Lincoln Park is your local plant nursery to help you enjoy your spring activities to the fullest.
+Lawn care is often a priority as well.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Lincoln Park can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone